 Bristol Cabot Choir regards getting to know each other as part of the joy of belonging to a Choral Group.
 The following provides information about our Musical Director and members of the Choir Committee.

-Rosie started singing at a young age and joined the Bristol Cabot Choir when she moved to Bristol to study for her PhD in cancer research.
-Rosie now works for the Biotechnology and Biosciences Research Council but loves singing and getting involved in choir activities in her spare time.
-Rosie sings soprano and has regular singing lessons with musical director Beccy.
-As the Choir Secretary Rosie takes care of the choir membership, attendance, new members, and record keeping.
-When not working or singing Rosie enjoys road cycling, gardening and reading.
+Claire started singing at a young age and joined the Bristol Cabot Choir when she moved to Bristol in 2010 to continue her legal career.
+Claire is now a full time mother of two who loves singing and getting involved in choir activities in her spare time.
+Claire sings first soprano and enjoys taking on the occasional solo.
+As the Choir Secretary Claire takes care of the choir membership, attendance, new members, and record keeping.
+When not singing Claire enjoys playing golf, her piano, gardening, reading and volunteering.

 Angela has enjoyed singing from an early age & has regularly sung solo in amateur productions and choirs.
 Her love of dance led to her choreographing amateur shows , including at the Bristol Hippodrome & Colston Hall.
 Now retired from a career as a Headteacher, University Lecturer & Researcher in Education, she spends her time singing, volunteering at Westonbirt Arboretum, learning german & as a Trustee of local charities.

 Note: All publicity enquiries should be emailed to email@example.com